maxfordham/ipyautoui/README.md

 The main benefit of AutoUi (and main reason for continuing to develop it), as it is simple to create custom renderers for parts of the json-schema, facilitating the specific requires of a custom project.
 See [custom-renderers](custom-renderers.ipynb).

-## DisplayFiles
+## AutoDisplay

 `(TODO: name change to display, facilitating display of database data?)`

-- DisplayFiles uses Jupyter's rich display system and large ecosystem of 3rd party packages to create a simple and unified display wrapper to various filetypes.
+- AutoDisplay uses Jupyter's rich display system and large ecosystem of 3rd party packages to create a simple and unified display wrapper to various filetypes.
 - The renderer for a given file is inferred from the file extension.
      - TODO: where the datasource is not a file, the extension is a mapping code that maps a renderer to the datastructure of the data.
-- Custom renderer's can be passed to `DisplayFiles` allowing it to display user-defined filetypes (or compound extension filetypes)
+- Custom renderer's can be passed to `AutoDisplay` allowing it to display user-defined filetypes (or compound extension filetypes)

 ## How it works: